 Ringling - Funeral services honoring the "life well lived" by Michael Edward Brooks will be held at the Ringling United Methodist Church at 10:00 A.M on Tuesday, January 7th, 2020.
 Services are under the direction of Alexander Gray Funeral Home with Reverend John Marks officiating, followed by interment at the Ringling Memorial Cemetery.
 Mike entered heaven on January 3, 2020, one day after his 73rd birthday.

-To send flowers in memory of Michael Edward Brooks, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Michael Edward Brooks, please visit our Heartfelt Sympathies Store.

 Mike was born to Archie and Virginia Brooks in Wynnewood, on January 2, 1947, on one of the coldest days ever recorded in Oklahoma history.
 He was raised on a small farm working alongside his dad, uncles and cousins in the Brady community.
 He graduated from Wynnewood High School in 1965.
 He graduated from East Central University in 1969 with a degree in biology and physics.
 During his time at ECU he served on the Student Senate, where he met the freshman representative, Dona Howard.
 They were married in August, 1970, and would be celebrating their fiftieth wedding anniversary this summer.

 Brooks served in the Army National Guard from the fall of 1969 to 1975 rising to the rank of Sergeant First Class.
 His Ada unit was called to active duty during the McAlester prison riots in July, 1973.